pkarl/respeto/README.md

 ## Usage

-This can be used by itself, or with a responsive state manager like [Simple State Manager](https://github.com/SimpleStateManager/SimpleStateManager).
-I recommend the latter, and will provide documentation to support that implementation.
+This can be used by itself, or with a responsive state manager.
+I've created a very simple state manager implementation in the `/demo/js/demo.js` file.

 **1** - Download the latest version of Respeto [here](NEED_DOWNLOAD_LINK)

 > Respeto depends on [jQuery](https://jquery.org/)

+> Respeto recommends a responsive image workflow with [Grunt](http://gruntjs.com/) and [Grunt Responsive Images](https://github.com/andismith/grunt-responsive-images) (more details below)

 **2** - Add respeto.js to your HTML document (I recommend putting this at the bottom, before your closing `</body>` tag)